Pac-Man Championship Edition DX: Reception

 The Xbox Live Arcade version sold 235,130 units on the Xbox 360, as of 2011.
 The game has sold 1,102,937 units on Steam, as of July 1, 2018.

 The game has received universal praise from critics and gaming websites, and is cited as a big improvement over the original.
 IGN gave the game a perfect 10/10 and an Editor's Choice award, calling it "a master class in game design."
 GameSpot gave the game 9.0/10, praising the new elements which make Championship Edition "more thrilling and addictive than ever."
 1UP.com gave the game an A rank, calling it "insanely addicting."
 Eurogamer gave the game 10/10, calling it "a game you'll want to instantly evangelise to anyone with even the vaguest sense of what makes a game good."
 Destructoid gave the game 9/10, calling it "one of this year's best and purest arcade experiences and definitely a must-buy."
 Giant Bomb gave it a score of 5/5, saying that the player experiences "sensory overload of the highest order, the kind of game that leaves your eyeballs dry, your nerves shot, and every last bit of you wanting more."
 Good Game gave it 9.5 out of 10.

 The game won IGN's Best of 2010 awards for Most Addictive Game, Best Retro Design and Best Quick Fix.
+In 2015, Hardcore Gaming listed the game on their 200 Best Video Games of All Time.
+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Pac-Man Championship Edition DX for "Casual Game of the Year".